Hull KR comeback sinks bottom side Toulouse

-Super League: Toulouse Olympique 24-28 Hull KR
+Super League: Toulouse Olympique 24-28 Hull KR - Robins fight back to win

 Last updated on .From the section Rugby League